Maxiviper117/Extract_Images_From_360_Image/README.md

 # Usage

-First, create a `images` directory in the root of the project.
+First, create a `imgs` directory in the root of the project.
 Place all the 360° images in the `images` directory. (must be in equirectangular format)

 To run the script, execute the following command in the terminal: